ObGyn in Colorado Springs

 One special event that we love to support is A Daughter’s Heart.

-This is a celebration for dads and their daughters where they get together once a year for an evening of dining and dancing.
+This is a celebration for dads and their daughters.
+They get together once a year for an evening of dining and dancing.

 My daughter and I shared this evening for many years from elementary school through high school.

-We try to support different organizations around town that specifically are built to support moms, perhaps moms in difficult situations (for example moms who are either single or struggling to get by).
+We try to support different organizations around town that specifically support moms.
+These moms often find themselves in difficult situations (for example moms who are either single or struggling to get by).

 There are many wonderful organizations in our region to get involve in.

-There is truly joy in working together as a family towards causes bigger than ourselves.
+We truly find joy in working together as a family towards causes bigger than ourselves.